Conventional Prompt Strike: System

-In 2010, the United States Air Force prototyped a PGS system based on a modified Minuteman III ICBM.
-In March 2011, Air Force Major General David Scott stated that the service had no plans to use a sea- or land-based ICBM system for Prompt Global Strike, as they would be expensive to develop and potentially "dangerous."
+In 2010, the United States Air Force prototyped a CPS system based on a modified Minuteman III ICBM.
+In March 2011, Air Force Major General David Scott stated that the service had no plans to use a sea- or land-based ICBM system for Prompt Global Strike, as they would be expensive to develop and potentially "dangerous".
 Instead, efforts would focus on a hypersonic glider.
-However, the following day, Chief of Staff of the United States Air Force Norton Schwartz said that an ICBM-based PGS system was still an option.
+However, the following day, Chief of Staff of the United States Air Force Norton Schwartz said that an ICBM-based CPS system was still an option.

 Development history

 Background

-The George W. Bush administration considered developing a hypersonic conventional weapon for a PGS role in the 2000s, in the form of DARPA's Falcon Project.
-A conventionally-armed modification of the Trident SLBM was also proposed as a PGS candidate in 2006.
-The Bush administration ultimately rejected the idea of a PGS system because of fears that a submarine-launched ballistic missile would trigger the Russian nuclear-launch warning system, potentially provoking a nuclear war.
+The George W. Bush administration considered developing a hypersonic conventional weapon for a CPS role in the 2000s, in the form of DARPA's Falcon Project.
+A conventionally-armed modification of the Trident SLBM was also proposed as a CPS candidate in 2006.
+The Bush administration ultimately rejected the idea of a CPS system because of fears that a submarine-launched ballistic missile would trigger the Russian nuclear-launch warning system, potentially provoking a nuclear war.
 However, the Obama administration continued development of the system later in the decade.
 In April 2010, Marine Corps General James Cartwright explained the system's rationale, stating that "Today, unless you want to go nuclear, [the conventional military response time is] measured in days, maybe weeks".

 A potential enemy cannot be certain that a launched ICBM contains only a conventional warhead, not a nuclear one.
 It is thus currently unclear what design features or precautions could convince China and Russia, two countries with advanced launch-detection systems and nuclear ICBMs, to ignore their early-warning systems.
-Current ideas include a low-trajectory missile design, or allowing Russian and Chinese inspection of PGS missile sites.
+Current ideas include a low-trajectory missile design, or allowing Russian and Chinese inspection of CPS missile sites.

 On 11 April 2010, United States Secretary of Defense Robert Gates indicated that the United States already had a Prompt Global Strike capability.
 This coincided with the New START disarmament treaty signed on 8 April 2010, which set new, lower limits on arsenals of ballistic missiles and their warheads.
-The treaty does not distinguish between conventional and nuclear versions of weapons, meaning any ballistic PGS missiles and warheads would count toward the new limit.
-However, the U.S. State Department stated in 2010 that this would not constrain plans for PGS deployment, since plans for the system at that time did not come near the New START limits.
+The treaty does not distinguish between conventional and nuclear versions of weapons, meaning any ballistic CPS missiles and warheads would count toward the new limit.
+However, the U.S. State Department stated in 2010 that this would not constrain plans for CPS deployment, since plans for the system at that time did not come near the New START limits.

+In 2024, Zumwalt-class destroyers were reported to be undergoing refits to carry hypersonic CPS.